 Closed: Closed on maintenance days

-The lavender planted in the Furano region are mainly early bloomers, which start blooming in late June and is in full bloom from early to mid-July.
-The late bloomers will start blooming in early July and is in full bloom from mid to late July.
+Lavender season in Hokkaido starts in late June and is in full bloom from early to mid-July.
+Late-blooming lavender varieties will begin flowering in early July and peak from mid to late July.

-So the best period to visit is in July, especially between July 10-25 is probably ideal.
+The best time to see Hokkaido lavender is in July, especially between July 10-25.
 Harvesting will start in August so visit by the end of July by the latest.

 *All prices in the article are tax inclusive.